daveaglick/NancyDocs/input/docs/static-content/squishit-with-nancy.md

-# Using SquishIt with Nancy
+Title: Using SquishIt with Nancy
+---

 SquishIt is an asset processing project that helps speed up your Nancy website by combining and minifying your CSS, JavaScript, LESS and Coffeescript files.